ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/laptops-and-desktops/win_python/how-to-2.md

 You can find the complete code [here](https://github.com/dawidborycki/PythonOnWoA)

 ## Creating the application
-Start by creating the new file, sample.py, in the PythonOnWoa directory.
+Start by creating a new file, `sample.py`:

 Then, import the NumPy and time packages: